 Baltic Coastal Resorts

-Heiligendamm and Kühlungsborn are among the atmospheric beach resort areas along the starkly beautiful coast west of Rostock.
-The Molli Schmalspurbahn is a popular narrow-gauge steam train that travels to the coastal resorts from Bad Doberan.
-Catching the train and walking along the coast between some stops makes for an atmospheric day out.
+Heiligendamm and Kühlungsborn are among the atmospheric beach resorts along the starkly beautiful coast west of Rostock.
+Molli is a popular tourist train that travels along the coast from Bad Doberan.
+Alternate between taking the train and walking between stops for a gorgeous day out along the often wild Baltic shore.

-Nicknamed Badewanne Berlins (Berlin’s Bathtub) in the prewar period, Usedom Island is a holiday spot sought-after for its 42km stretch of beautiful beach and average 1906 annual hours of sunshine that make it the sunniest place in Germany.
+Nicknamed Badewanne Berlins (Berlin’s Bathtub) in the prewar period, Usedom Island is a holiday spot sought-after for its 42km stretch of beautiful beach.
+Its average of 1906 annual hours of sunshine make it the sunniest place in Germany.
 Usedom (Uznam in Polish) lies in the delta of the Oder River about 30km east of Greifswald.

 ‘Dat söte Länneken’ (the sweet little land) is much mythologised in the German national imagination.
 This tiny patch off Rügen’s western coast measures 18km long and just 1.8km at its widest point.
-What makes Hidensee (pop 1100) so sweet is its breathtaking, remote landscape.
+What makes Hiddensee (population 1100) so sweet is its breathtaking, remote landscape.

 Putbus appears like a mirage from the middle of modest farming villages.
 At its heart lies a gigantic circular 19th-century plaza, known as the Circus, which has a 21m obelisk at the centre.
-Sixteen large white neoclassical buildings – some in better shape than others – surround it.
-Nearby, the 75-hectare English park is filled with exotic botanical species.
+Sixteen large, white neoclassical buildings surround it.
+You can still get a whiff of the GDR here.
+Some buildings are in better shape than others.